waynehuang1026/gogolook/README.md

 ### Build image/database

-    $ docker-compose up -d
+    docker-compose up -d

-You will get a container named `gogolook:latest`, and then you can run the container
+You will get a container named `gogolook` and you can send the request to `localhost:8000` port.

-## Run in local
+### Run in local env

-Install requirements in your virtual env.
+Install requirements in your local virtual env.

-    $ python3 -m venv venv
-    $ source venv/bin/activate
-    $ pip install -r requirements.txt
+    pip install -r requirements.txt

 Run app.py

-    $ python -u app.py
+    python -u app.py

-## Unit Test
+### Unit Test

 Run pytest

-    $ pytest -s tests/test_task.py
+    pytest -s tests/test_task.py